ilkka/ronimopi/README.markdown

 config directory you created above, and copy the plugins you would like to use to that directory.

+After you have done these things, just run it.

 Writing more command handlers is easy-peasy: look at the examples.
 Whatever you do in the plugins gets evaluated in the context of Isaac's helpers, so take a look at Isaac's documentation too.